siri70931/SQL_Fitness_Track_Analysis/README.md

     rank = 1;

 ```
-8. **Write a SQL query to find the top 5 users based on the highest calories burned**:
+8. **Below is the SQL query to find the top 5 users based on the highest calories burned**:
 ```sql

 select top 5 user_id, calories_burned